xbach/docs/trezor-user/passwordmanager.rst

 After you approve the action, the site will be opened and login and password will prefill into the proper fields.

+**2. Copy username**

-2. You can copy username into clipboard by clicking on it
+You can copy username into clipboard by clicking on it

+**3. Copy password**

-3. The same is possible with password
+The same is possible with password.
+You will be asked to confirm the action on your TREZOR device.

+**4. Edit entry**

-4. Here you can edit entry (entry removal is accessible in the entry details)
+Here you can edit entry (entry removal is accessible in the entry details).
+You will be asked to confirm the action on your TREZOR device.

 Shortcuts